DJO3/redditBot/Part2/README.md

-A simple reddit bot that will locate specific text in a post title and add a comment.
+Two functions that will authenticate with reddit, search a subreddit for matching posts and add a comment and/or reply to a post.

 Credentials, Agent ID, Subreddit, Comment, and text to search for are set in config_bot.py.
 Password is configured for to be base64 encoded.